Programmatic Advertising

 How can you determine if your low ad viewability score is affecting your revenue?

-Check whether units with lower viewability also show weaker CPMs, reduced bid density, or lower fill.
+Check whether units with lower viewability also exhibit weaker CPMs, lower bid density, or lower fill rates.
 If higher-viewability placements on your site earn stronger CPMs, it’s a clear sign that poor viewability is limiting demand, pricing, or both.

 Is ad viewability a KPI?